CyVerse-learning-materials/foss-2019/software_essentials/communication.rst

 **Some things to remember about Gitter**

-- Integration with Github or Gitlab
+- Native integration with Github or Gitlab
-- The intention is to _improve productivity_ not become a distraction
+- Uses your Github (or Twitter) handle for all Gitters that you're a part of

 **Other popular alternatives to Slack or Gitter**